abyssonym/bizarre_dimension/README.md

 ## Gift box contents – `g`

 Randomizing gift box contents works differently in Ancient Cave mode and in non-Ancient Cave mode.
-In Ancient Cave mode, gift boxes will (typically) increase in value as you proceed deeper into the cave.
-Almost anything could be in one of the gift boxes, including a key item (such as the Pencil Eraser) that may allow you to perform skips at various points in the cave.
+In Ancient Cave mode, gift boxes will generally increase in value as you proceed deeper into the cave.
+About 60% of the gift boxes will be equipment.
+In early levels of the cave, you may get "skip-enabling" items such as the Pencil Eraser that could allow you to skip around in the cave.

 In non-Ancient Cave mode, gift boxes will be replaced with an item that is similar in value to their contents in the normal game.
 However, every gift box has a 20% chance of being replaced by an item of any value, so there is a chance you could get a very good item very early.